mystikonetwork/mystiko-core/docs/tutorials/tutorial01.md

 This function is `async` and it returns `Promise<void>`, therefore, you need to properly wait for it resolves correctly.
 Please check the {@link module:mystiko.initialize} for more information of this method.

 Now you have finished the first tutorial.
-In next tutorial, you will learn {@tutorial tutorial02} with this library.
+In the next tutorial, you will learn {@tutorial tutorial02} with this library.